An artificial mound located in the Beit She’an valley, with remains from the Canaanite and Israelite periods.

 The base of a large structure – a tower, gate house or public structure – is visible on the south eastern side.

-The wide base of the structure suggests that outside walls can be up to 5m.
+The wide base of the structure suggests that the outside city walls, made of mud bricks laid over a base of basalt stones, can be up to 5m.

 (c) Western foothills